Buddy Ebsen: The Wizard of Oz

 Ebsen was replaced by Jack Haley, with the makeup quickly changed to a safer aluminum paste.
 MGM did not publicize the true reason for Ebsen's departure; even Haley was not told until much later.
 Haley re-recorded most of Ebsen's vocals, although Ebsen's Midwestern accent can still be heard on the soundtrack during several reprises of "We're Off to See the Wizard", with the enunciated "r" in the word "wizard", as opposed to Haley's Boston accent.
 Ebsen's recording of the Tin Man's solo "If I Only Had a Heart" is included on the deluxe edition of the film's soundtrack, while a still photo recreation of the sequence featuring shots of Ebsen as the Tin Man was included as an extra with all VHS and DVD releases of the film since 1989.
 For the rest of his life, Ebsen complained of breathing problems from his involvement in "that damned movie".
-Nonetheless, he outlived all the major cast members in the film, with only some Munchkin actors and extras such as Shep Houghton outliving him.
+Nonetheless, he outlived all the major cast members in the film, with only some Munchkin actors, extras such as Shep Houghton and stand-ins such as Caren Marsh Doll outliving him.